ainize-team/ainize-workspace-images/README.md

-# ainize-workspace-images
+# ML Workspace
-Docker images for Ainize Workspace
+This branch is for creating Ainize Workspace images for machine learning developers or machine learning  researcher.

 ## Development Extension
 * [Jupyter Notebook](https://jupyter.org/)